lisatitshall/sunny-street/README.md

 - Removed blank rows
 - Replaced year of birth 1900 with null.
 This is where the year wasn't provided by the patient or wasn't added to the dataset.
 - Replaced ethnicity "Not provided" with null because there were already a lot of nulls and there wasn't a good reason to have a separate "Not provided" category.
-- Added a conditional column for Ethnicity Region.
+- Added a custom column for Ethnicity Region.
 This was because there were many ethnicities listed and some only had a few data points.
-It made more sense to group into larger regions e.g. Europe, Asia, Africa, Middle East and Oceania.
-Note: the Oceania category consists of ethnicities that aren't Australian e.g. New Zealand and Samoa.
+It made more sense to group into larger regions e.g. Europe, Asia, Middle East and Africa and Oceania.
+Note: the Oceania category consists of ethnicities that aren't Australian e.g. New Zealander and Samoan.
 - Replaced gender "Unknown" and "Other" with null because were only two data points with these entries.